-James Nash, Assistant Pastor at All Saints Preston, reveals the ups and downs of doing the work of an evangelist as a pastor.
+James Nash, Minister of St Andrew's Ashton, reveals the ups and downs of doing the work of an evangelist as a pastor.

 I can remember a good friend telling me something he had recently learnt from an internship as a management consultant: "you're only a leader if people are following you; otherwise you're just taking a walk!"
 It's a comic picture but it is as true for the church as in the business world.
 As a church leader it is very important that you watch your life very closely, not just your doctrine, because where you lead by example, the church you lead will follow.
 When you dovetail this with the biblical emphasis on the importance of an elder's character, it becomes clear that we must be wholeheartedly living out what we believe and preach.
 It was the 19th Century Scottish pastor, Robert Murray M'Cheyne, who said, "the greatest need of my people is my personal holiness."
 By extension, the greatest need of a church's unbelieving friends and family is the pastor's personal evangelism.

 It is often said that the quickest way to humble a proud Christian is to ask them about their prayer life.
 Surely this is run a close second by asking them about their personal evangelism: "so when was the last time you talked to someone about Jesus?"
 It's the kind of question that I try and ask myself regularly.
 How can I make sermon applications to the church family about speaking to their friends about Jesus or bringing them along to evangelistic events at church if I am not doing likewise?